-Amundi's primary business is asset management.
-Amundi is an international group operating in multiple jurisdictions mainly in Europe (as of 31 March 2021 30 June 2021, France accounted for 6927 928 billion in assets under management, compared with 6185191 billion in Italy and 6233248 billion in the rest of Europe) with 6311323 billion in Asia and 699103 billion in the rest of the world.
-Consequently, it is governed by a variety of regulatory and supervisory frameworks associated with these asset management activities in each of the countries or continent in which it operates.
-Amundi is also classified as a credit institution and is therefore also subject to monitoring by the banking supervisory authorities.
-Moreover, as a significant subsidiary of a banking group, the Crédit Agricole group, Amundi is subject to additional bank regulatory requirements.
+Asset management (including Lyxor assets acquired on 31 December 2021) is Amundi's core business activity.
+The Group primarily operates in Europe with €1,562 1,407 billion in assets under management as of 31 December 2021 30 June 2022 (€999 887 billion in France, €215 194 billion in Italy and €347 326 billion in the rest of Europe), while Asia and the rest of the world account for €372 393 billion and €130 124 billion in assets under management, respectively.
+As their principal business is asset management, the asset management companies that make up most of the Amundi Group are subject to regulatory and supervisory regimes in each of the countries in which Amundi operates.
+Equally, certain Amundi entities, as authorised credit institutions or investment companies, are subject to regulation by the banking supervisory authorities.
+Moreover, as a significant subsidiary of a banking group, the Crédit Agricole Group, Amundi is subject to additional bank regulatory requirements.